Docker

 Step 2.
 Create an .env file

-Create a project directory to store your n8n environment configuration and Docker Compose files and navigate inside:
+Create a project directory to store your environment configuration and Docker Compose files, then navigate inside:

 mkdir reservium